 If you read through this and thought, “Gee, that sounds like the way I’d like my forms designed,” you’d be right.
 Accessible design is just good design.
 Making changes to forms is just one way we can easily expand and welcome our audiences to interact with our organizations and brands.
 It's a simple way to help them achieve their goals, and allow us to best serve their needs.

-Reason One’s accessibility team - fondly known as r1at - has been meeting weekly for many years to learn, share, and create better, more accessible websites.
+R1at — fondly pronounced as "riot" — has been meeting weekly for many years to learn, share, and create better, more accessible websites.
 We’re pretty passionate about accessibility, and we’re available to answer your questions.